 - Bangladesh: mangrove island reflects people's creativitiy – Bettina Koelle, director of the nongovernmental organisation Indigo development & change, South Africa

 - Reality check: climate change and the poor – Hannah Reid, Research associate with IIED's Climate Change Group.

 This Q&A with Hannah Reid looks at key issues, funding, examples, and more about the conference.

 Watch a playlist of daily video blogs by Saleemul Huq, senior fellow, IIED's Climate Change Group.

 View presentations from the conference on SlideShare (35 available).
-You can review the conference programme to get more details on each session and the key speakers.
-You can also download the conference flyer.
+You can review them to get more details on each session and the key speakers.
+You can also download the conference flyer and the programme.